Joy sitting on a blue velvet chair. She has light brown hair and a fringe.

 I’ve been living with secondary breast cancer for nine years

-I was initially diagnosed with primary breast cancer, aged 38, at the end of 1998.
-I had a mastectomy and chemotherapy as part of a drug trial.
+I was initially diagnosed with primary breast cancer aged 38, at the end of 1998.
+I had a and as part of a drug trial.
 I was monitored for 10 years and discharged in 2009.

-In total, I have been living with secondary (metastatic) breast cancer for nine years.
-My original prognosis was one to three years maximum, so I have outlived that by a long way!
+In total, I have been living with secondary (metastatic) breast cancer for 9 years.
+My original prognosis was 1 to 3 years maximum, so I have outlived that by a long way!

 My symptoms appeared long before my diagnosis